kudelskisecurity/volatility-gpg/docs/contest_submission.md

 ## Abstract

-Data decryption with GnuPG works the following: The first time the decryption is called, the system asks the user for their passphrase to decrypt the private key needed to decrypt the file.
+Data decryption with GnuPG works as following: The first time the decryption function is called, the system asks the user for their passphrase to decrypt the private key needed to decrypt the file.
-Then for the subsequent decryptions, the passphrase is not asked but read from cache.
+Then, for the subsequent calls, the passphrase is not asked anymore but directly read from cache.
 This mechanism is also used for symmetric-key encryption.

-The cache time to live has a default value of 10 minutes.
-After the time to live elapsed, the cached item is cleared from memory.
+Cached items have a default time to live value of 10 minutes.
+After the time to live elapses, the cached item is cleared from memory.
 To avoid having key material directly in cleartext in memory, GPG encapsulates such key material before storing it in memory.

 We wrote two Volatility3 plugins to demonstrate how to retrieve passphrases and encryption keys in cache from a memory dump.

-The full description of the cache encryption is given in the paper joint to this email which we have presented during the SSTIC and NullCon conferences (https://nullcon.net/berlin-2022/GPG-memory-forensics).
+The full description of the cache encryption is given in the paper attached to this email, which we have presented during the SSTIC and NullCon conferences (https://nullcon.net/berlin-2022/GPG-memory-forensics).

 ## GPG passphrase recovery plugin